 If you live in a city that allows you to get your driver's license at age 16, you can apply for a food delivery job.
 This job would allow you to work in the evenings and on weekends.
 You also should be able to get tips for your service.

 Most national chains require that you are 18 before you can get a driving job.
 However, local eateries may allow 16-year-olds to deliver.
-Visit some local restaurants to find out if they are hiring.
+Visit some local restaurants to find out if they're hiring.

 Data Entry Clerk

 If you have basic computer skills and like working in an office, you can often find a part-time job as a data clerk.
-Many offices may be need clerks like banks, medical offices, accounting firms, or other small businesses.
+Many offices may need clerks, but your best bet is with banks, medical offices, accounting firms, or other small businesses.
+This is awesome experience if you plan to go into this field.

 Entrepreneurial Opportunities for 16-Year-Olds

 For each of these jobs, you need some visibility to get started.
-First, you should spread the word among your classmates, fellow church members, or neighbors.
-You may also be able to post an ad online or post flyers at the grocery store or church.
-To be safe, you should allow your parents to help you screen potential clients.
+First, you should spread the word among your classmates, fellow community members, or neighbors.
+You may also be able to post an ad online or post flyers at the grocery store or community center.

 Lawn and Gardening Services

+Like being outdoors?
 Many teens earn some summer spending money by mowing lawns and performing gardening tasks.
-If you can supply your own equipment you may be able to get more work.
+If you can supply your own equipment, you may be able to get more work.
 Try to line up clients before summer starts to have a head start on the competition.

 Tutoring Services

 If you are a good student who enjoys helping people, you might be able to make some money as a tutor.
-The most common subjects teens need help with are math, science, English and foreign languages.
-Be sure to screen your clients - your parents may need to help you make sure that potential clients are who they say they are.
+The most common subjects teens need help with are math, science, English, and foreign languages.

 Dog Walker

 If you like dogs, being a dog walker may be just the right job for you.
 Let people in your neighborhood know that you are seeking opportunities to earn extra money by providing this type of pet care.
-If you are reliable and trustworthy, you may be able to obtain some clients who will let you walk their dog daily and others who will turn to your services when they leave on vacation.
-If you do a good job, you will likely attract additional customers through referrals.
+If you are reliable and trustworthy, you may be able to win some clients who will let you walk their dogs daily and others who will turn to your services when they leave on vacation.
+If you do a good job, you will likely attract even more customers through referrals.

 Car Washer